-Marion Woodman is a widely read and acclaimed author, a leader in women's spirituality and feminine consciousness, and a Jungian analyst.
-Internationally acclaimed for her work as a "bridge builder between the male and female worlds," the former high school English and drama teacher has, in the 25 years since she enrolled in Zurich's C.G.
+Marion Woodman, PhD, is a widely read and acclaimed author, a leader in women's spirituality and feminine consciousness, and a Jungian analyst.
+Internationally acclaimed for her work as a "bridge builder between the male and female worlds," the former high school English and drama teacher has, in the years since she enrolled in Zurich's C.G.
 Jung Institute, earned a name as a groundbreaking analyst with a rare understanding of the role of the feminine in bringing about personal and cultural transformation.

-In Woodman's presence, the often enigmatic world of Jungian archetypal psychology becomes accessible to anyone, and especially to women who are on a quest for wholeness.
+In Woodman's presence, and in her books, the often enigmatic world of Jungian archetypal psychology becomes accessible to anyone, and especially to women who are on a quest for wholeness.
 Woodman believes that centuries of "patriarchal thinking" have stripped the soul from the inner and outer lives of individuals and in the world.
 To recover the soul, we must engage with the complex shadow world of the unconscious and go beyond absolute, either/or thinking to embrace the "dance of opposites."

 Woodman's public work is now offered thorugh the Marion Woodman Foundation, a nonprofit organization founded to ensure the work initiated in BodySoul Rhythms® Intensives, created by Woodman, Mary Hamilton, and Ann Skinner, continues and flourishes.